 If you don’t want to install WordPress yourself, check out my installation service.
-I don’t use the 1-click installer since those can cause site bloat.
-All of my installations are done manually with the latest version of WordPress.
+All of my installations are performed manually with the latest version of WordPress.

 The look and feel of your website is controlled by the theme.
 Think of WordPress as the engine and the theme as the body style and paint job.

-There are millions of themes you can buy and use as-is or customize to match your business style.
+There are tens of thousands of themes you can buy and use as-is or customize to match your business style.
 Here are a few popular theme families: